Rolling out our new identification toolkit

 Toolkit to identify and address statelessness

-Our new project to roll out the toolkit in Europe and beyond
+Our ambition to roll out the toolkit in Europe and beyond

-Our toolkits will equip government officials, NGOs, lawyers, and community representatives with practical tools to identify statelessness and facilitate legal pathways to protection for stateless people.
+Our toolkits are able to equip government officials, NGOs, lawyers, and community representatives with the practical tools necessary to identify statelessness and facilitate legal pathways to protection for stateless people.

-Our longer-term ambition is to attract the resourcing necessary to roll out more toolkits to cover as many European countries as possible.
+Our ambition is to attract the resourcing necessary to roll out more toolkits to cover as many European countries as possible.
 Following our concerted advocacy efforts, the new EU Migration & Asylum Pact contains important provisions requiring EU Member States to identify and record where an individual seeking asylum may be stateless, but there are limited tools to support this to happen in practice.
-We hope that our toolkits can help monitor, inform, and influence the implementation of these new provisions in coming years.
+That is one reason why we want to roll out more toolkits to help monitor, inform, and influence the implementation of these new provisions over the coming years.

-Working collaboratively and in partnership, this project will align well with the Global Alliance to End Statelessness, which we will use as a platform to exchange and apply learning.
-We have consulted with affected communities, allies, sister networks, and decision-makers in the development of the project and are committed to working in partnership with all of our members and partners to ensure its success.
+Working collaboratively and in partnership, our toolkit initiative aligns well with the Global Alliance to End Statelessness, which offers useful platform through which to exchange and apply learning.
+We have consulted with affected communities, allies, sister networks, and decision-makers in the development of our toolkits and are committed to working in partnership with all of our members and partners to ensure its success.

 Our vision is for a global network of practitioners who are skilled in identifying statelessness and able to refer people to appropriate legal pathways to protection, thus ensuring that more and more people worldwide are able to access protection, and ultimately, to realise their right to a nationality.